MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 ### Prerequisites

-If you want to enable logging and tracing to your Azure AI project for evaluation results, follow these steps:
+If you want to enable logging to your Azure AI project for evaluation results, follow these steps:

 1. Make sure you're first logged in by running `az login`.